 Hepatitis A Cases in Montana

 Montana is experiencing an increase in hepatitis cases since October 2019, mostly in people who inject drugs and those who were currently or recently incarcerated.
-As of 1/22/2019, there were 17 hepatitis A cases reported from ten counties in Montana in 2019.
+There were 17 hepatitis A cases reported from ten counties in Montana in 2019.
 Thirteen of the 17 cases have been reported since mid-October, 11 of whom have reported injection drug use and 6 of whom were currently or recently incarcerated.
 Over the previous five years, there has been an average of less than three cases of hepatitis A reported per year in Montana.
 The map below shows the geographic spread for the 11 cases who used injection drugs and are suspected to be part of the person-to-person cluster of hepatitis A transmission in Montana in 2019.